 #Comment Ends

 An agreement which defined income for alimony purposes to be as reflected in the payor’s W-2 will govern despite the fact that he received the benefit of a forgivable loan, which was included on his W-2 for income purposes, and he legitimately paid unreimbursed business expenses.
 Winthrop v.
 Winthrop, 189 Conn.
 App.
 576 (2019).
-Where an agreement defined the obligor’s income for alimony purposes as presently defined to be line 1 on his K-1, the obligor’s subsequent reporting of income on other lines of his K-1 were not included as income for alimony purposes.
+Where an agreement defined the obligor’s income for alimony purposes as presently defined to be line 1 on his K-1, the obligor’s subsequent reporting of income on other lines of his K-1 was not included as income for alimony purposes.
 Grogan v.
 Penza, 194 Conn.
 App.
 72 (2019).
 An obligor ordered to pay alimony based upon his gross annual base income from employment and gross cash bonus, was sufficiently broad to encompass income passing through an LLC created by the obligor, despite a claim that the funds paid to him by his LLC was a loan.
 Birkhold v.
 Birkhold, 343 Conn.
 786 (2022).
 Further, the husband was not permitted to deduct the personal expenses in the LLC in determining the amount of alimony to be paid to the wife.
 Id.

 #Comment Begins